shelsoloa/dontcancelme/README.md

 - drugs & alcohol.

 All categories are detected via **text only** — no image/media analysis.
-The moderation pipeline (Phase 1) uses a compiled Surge AI profanity wordlist with ~1,600 regex-coded terms (including leetspeak) to catch hate speech, slurs, sexual content, and strong profanity.
+The moderation pipeline runs two phases: Phase 1 uses a compiled Surge AI profanity wordlist with ~1,600 regex-coded terms (including leetspeak) to catch hate speech, slurs, sexual content, and strong profanity.
+Phase 2 calls OpenAI `omni-moderation-latest` (free endpoint) to add violence, threat, and self-harm signal the wordlist can't detect.
+Phase 2 is optional — absent `OPENAI_API_KEY` the pipeline fails open and runs Phase 1 only.
 Client-side regex covers PII, credentials, doxxing, and substances.

 **Status / scope of v1**